Warbo/chriswarbo-net/unfinished/self_organising_lists.md

                              in (ys ++ zs, listToMaybe ys)
 ```

+This approach produces *almost* the right output, so they wanted almost full
+marks.
+However, there are three problems with this implementation.

-This approach produce *almost* the right output: it moves *all* matching
+Firstly, the behaviour is not *quite* right: it moves *all* matching elements to
-elements to the front of the list; since only one is needed to speed up repeated
+the front of the list, but since only one is needed to speed up repeated
-queries, there's nothing to be gained by moving multiple matches to the front;
+queries, there's nothing to be gained by looking for any others; we're hence
+performing extra work (looking for more matches) which is of no benefit, slowing
+us down.
+This can actually make the implementation *slower* than regular lists,
+when averaged over multiple calls (laziness saves us from doing all of this
+extra work on the first call, but only manages to defer it to subsequent calls).

+The second problem is that moving multiple matches to the front will *slow down*
-in fact this will *slow down* repetitions of *prior* queries, since they may
+repetitions of *prior* queries, since they may have to skip past all of these
-have to skip past all of these front elements before they reach the match we
-previously prepended for them.
+front elements before they reach the match we previously prepended for them.
+For

-Despite the mostly-correct input/output behaviour, this solution is actually
-pretty bad due to the *way* it's implemented.
-By using `filter`{.haskell} and
-`++`{.haskell} in this way, the input list will often get fully traversed
-*twice*: once to look for elements which match `p`{.haskell}, once for elements
-which don't.
-It's slightly complicated by lazy evaluation, but it's generally
-pretty bad since we're duplicating work.

-The moral is that there's more to software than just correct input/output
-behaviour: there are many other 'non-semantic' features of an implementation.
-Since the only point of using self-organising lists is to speed up queries
-compared to using regular lists, we're actually *doubly* worse off with this
-implementation: it's *slower*, which is the opposite of what we wanted; but it's
+example, say our list is `[1, 2, 3, ..., 200]`{.haskell} and the most common
+queries are for even numbers and odd numbers.
+Both versions would return the
+even number `2`{.haskell}, but the fast version would return the list
+`[2, 1, 3, 4, 5, ..., 200]`{.haskell} whilst the student's version would
+return `[2, 4, 6, ..., 200, 1, 3, 5, ..., 199]`{.haskell}.
+Querying the fast
+result for an odd number would quickly find `1`{.haskell}, resulting in the list
+`[1, 2, 3, ..., 200]`{.haskell}; yet the student's version would have to check
+half of the list before it found any odd number, rearranging the result to be
+`[1, 3, 5, ..., 199, 2, 4, 6, ..., 200]`{.haskell}.
+In other words, moving
+multiple matches to the front will disrupt the optimisations performed by
+previous queries, for no benefit and significant extra cost.

+The third problem I think is the worst, and it isn't related to the input/output
-also *more complicated* than a function like `lookUp`{.haskell}.
-I'm a big fan
+behaviour at all: this implementation is more *complicated* than a function like
-of simple code, even if it's slow; in this case it's more complicated and
+`lookUp`{.haskell}.
+I'm a big fan of simple code, even if it's slow; in this
+case there's not even a speed benefit from the extra complication.
+If I came
-slower.
-If I came across this in the wild I would just replace it with the
+across this in the wild I would just rip it out and replace it with the built-in
+list functions (perhaps moving it into a QuickCheck property test to test that
-built-in list functions.
-In the rare event that this became a bottleneck,
+the simpler version works the same).
+In the rare event that this actually *was*
-demonstrated by profiling data, then I would set up some benchmarks (e.g. using
+a bottleneck, demonstrated by profiling data, then I would set up some
-Criterion and ASV); I'd pull this old code out of git and compare its
-performance; I'd optimise both versions (e.g. coming up with my previous, fast
-solution); and keep the normal list version around for testing purposes (e.g.
-property checking with QuickCheck).
+benchmarks (e.g. using Criterion and ASV), and measure that the optimisations
+I'm making are actually increasing performance rather than hurting it.

 <!-- Sanity checks to abort rendering on error -->